ArthurYdalgo/laravext/README.md

 This is my first "big" project aimed to be used by the community, and it's just a side project.
 This repo may contain flaws/bad choices (but who doesn't), or code that may cringe the hell out of you.
 Use it if you like, ignore it if you hate it.

 PRs are welcome, but I may ignore them at my disclosure.

-But hey, this is open-source, so fork it and to whatever the hell you want with it.
+But hey, this is open-source, so you have my blessing (not that you need it anyway) to fork it and to whatever the hell you want with it.